How to Change Your Car’s Transmission Oil

 8. Clean the Transmission Oil Pan

 Before you can add new transmission oil, the oil pan needs to be thoroughly cleaned.
-Use a clean, lint-free rag to make sure all traces of old oil and debris have been removed.
+Use a clean, lint-free rag to ensure all traces of old oil and debris are removed.

 9. Replace the Transmission Filter